Accelerated Continuous Testing with Test Impact Analysis – Part 2

 (2) Running tests with code coverage enabled – in this case, code coverage data will not get collected.

-We will continue this series in the next post, looking at more details, specifically: manual overrides, repo considerations, CD workflows, getting If you would like any other aspect covered in more detail, let us know.
+We will continue this series in the next post, looking at more details, specifically: manual overrides, and repo considerations.
+If you would like any other aspect covered in more detail, let us know.

 Looking forward to your feedback.